 How well a business does during difficult spells is telling of its future.
 In 2018, the imported solar panel tariff was this testing period.
 Although some companies did fall, the industry as a whole has continued to blossom.

 Creation of More U.S. Panel Manufacturing Plants

-One of the keys of a lasting market is the ability to adapt.
+One of the keys to a lasting market is the ability to adapt.
 As a direct result of the importation tax, panel manufacturers grew in the United States.
 There are currently 24 US manufacturing facilities; of that total, 13 are new or expanded.

 This increase in US panels has saved many installers and provided more jobs in the industry.
-In fact, as a result, there are 10 new panel manufacturing specific jobs that have emerged.
+In fact, as a result, there are 10 new panel manufacturing-specific jobs that have emerged.

 The best part is that these jobs all require different skill levels.
 Manufacturing plants need everything from materials scientists to CNC operators.

 Job security is found in markets that have proved their resilience.
 The tariff has weeded out companies that were using unwise business practices.

 Although this has caused some headaches, in the long term it has saved the industry.
 Businesses that can’t handle a little bump in the road won’t be able to handle the mountains that are sure to arise.

 Solar is a product meant to last 25 plus years.
 Customers need to know their solar company will be there in the future—this hurdle has weeded out companies that weren’t going to make it.

 In order to progress in this day and age, you have to keep up.
 Technology is constantly changing and improving, and the solar industry is no exception.